purpleleaf/openbox-window-snapping/README.md

 wmctrl
 ```

-**Notes:**
+**Notes**

-This is currently laggy, and will lag your desktop.
+- This is currently laggy, and will lag your desktop.
-If have any issues PLEASE tell me, I'm new to releasing projects.
+- If have any issues PLEASE tell me, I'm new to releasing projects.
 While this isn't a big project I still want to be better.

 **ToDO**

-Write this in python for better performace.
+- Write this in python for better performace.
 Grep is apparently really slow.
-Auto select/use mouse/mice
+- Auto select/use mouse/mice
-Auto determine title size
+- Auto determine title size
-Create terminal commands to set options
+- Create terminal commands to set options